-X Shape: Jane has a lovely tiny waist, so all these outfits take full advantage of that fact.
+X Shape: The X has a lovely tiny waist, so all these outfits take full advantage of that fact.
 They’re either belted or shaped so that this is a focal point of her body.